dfsp-spirit/fsbrain/README.md

 ## Installation

+**This software is for research puposes only and shall not be used for any clinical use.**

 ### Recommended: install the stable fsbrain version from CRAN

 You can find the [fsbrain package on CRAN](https://cran.r-project.org/package=fsbrain), so all you need to do is: